*Savings are based on examples used in this article.

 Air Con /

-Figures based on 560 hours of cooling per year and an average electricity price of 21.9c per kw/h.
-Air conditioning unit compared was a 12.5KW ducted reverse cycle unit with an EER of 3.21.
+Figures based on 560 hours of cooling per year, an average electricity price of 21.9c per kw/h, an average water price of $2.31 per KL, and average water use of 40 litres per hour.
+Air conditioning unit compared was a 12.5KW ducted reverse cycle unit with an EER of 3.21, and evaporative cooling was a 12.6KW ducted unit.
 Calculations assume 125kw of cooling per m2.